MetalHexx/RadEndpoints/README.md

 }
 ```
 #### Unit Testing
-_In many cases, I generally recommend Integration testing.
-But in some tricky situations, unit testing could be the better choice._
+_In many cases, I recommend Integration testing as you can get more value from the test.
+However, in some tricky situations, unit testing could be the better choice._
 - EndpointFactory class designed to created a unit testable Endpoint instance.
+(Install the
 - Ability to mock the built-in ILogger, IHttpContextProvider, and IWebHostBuilders
 - Ability to unit test endpoints with mappers
 - _Note: Use Integration tests if you want to test with your abstract fluent validators._